Adults Only ~ Give Where You Live ~ Join Only One Group

 - Gifts of talent: A Gift of Talent is anything that one member can teach another.
 Examples include: cooking or canning classes, computer lessons, tutoring or anything else that you would like to learn or teach.

 These discussions must remain civil and respectful, and must remain on topic.
+We welcome all perspectives about the groups, and respect that an emotional post, and even an angry post that uses profanity or directly targets another member by name but without using threats or hate speech, may not necessarily be considered uncivil or need to be removed.
 If you are unsure if a link is suitable to share, please check with your Administrator before posting.

 Keep it legal

-The Buy Nothing Project also prohibits gifting or asking for items that endorse or oppose any current political party, candidate, or ballot option.
+- The Buy Nothing Project also prohibits giving or asking for items that endorse or oppose any current political party, candidate, or ballot option.

 Keep it civil